DALLAS (AP) — It’s a party 31 years in the making — the celebration of the first NBA championship won by the Dallas Mavericks.

-More than 250,000 people were expected to cheer on a fleet of three floats, 10 convertibles and a dozen trucks featuring star player Dirk Nowitzki, club owner Mark Cuban, team founder Don Carter and the Larry O'Brien Trophy statue given to the NBA's top team.
+The fun was to begin at 10 a.m.
+Thursday with a parade through downtown.
+More than 250,000 people were expected to cheer on a fleet of three floats, 10 convertibles and a dozen trucks featuring Dirk Nowitzki, Mark Cuban and everyone from team founder Don Carter to Nowitzki’s guru, Holger Geschwindner.

 The Mavs won the title by beating LeBron James and the Miami Heat on Sunday.